noahlange/markwright/README.md

 ## Markdown additions
 A handful of helpful features have been added to the Markdown parser used by Markwright.
-These include footnotes^[wow such footnotes!] and blocks^[footnotes on footnotes on footnotes!].
+These include footnotes and content blocks.

 ### Footnotes
 A generic auto-numbering footnote implementation.
 They're automatically inserted